Poolesville High School

-Poolesville High School is a public all magnet high school located in Poolesville, Maryland, United States.
+Poolesville High School is a public magnet high school located in Poolesville, Maryland, United States.
+It is part of the Montgomery County Public Schools system.
+It is the only all-magnet high school in Montgomery County.

+Rankings and Scores

+In 2024, U.S. News & World Report ranked Poolesville as the #3 high school in Maryland and #172 nationwide.

+Poolesville students average a score of 1328 on the SAT, averaging 664 on the verbal section and 665 on the math section.

 History

 The core of the building was built in 1911 as an elementary school, and as of 1912 the school was the only consolidated (middle and high school) in Montgomery County.
 Poolesville's first graduates were seven students in 1920.

 The current school building dates back to 1953, but has had over 22 additions made since then, with the last major revision happening in 1978.
 The building housed Poolesville's middle school and high school up until 1997 when John Poole Middle School was built.

-On June 6, 2022, construction began on an entirely new high school building, set to open in 2025.
+By 2013, Poolesville residents were campaigning for a reconstruction of the school building, due to issues such as overcrowding, poor infrastructure and design, fumes from asbestos in the walls, and overall delapidation.
+The major renovation was included in MCPS' 2013-2018 Capital Improvement Program, until it was shelved in 2017 following county budget cuts, to the frustration of Poolesville parents and students.
+Campaigns for a renovation continued until the Board of Education eventually planned and funded the project again in 2021.
+Construction started in 2022 and is expected to finish by the start of the 2024-25 academic year.
+Once complete, the new high school building will be about 234,000 square feet and will have an increased capacity of 1,508 students from the current 1,170.

+Mascot

-From its inception until 2002, the school's mascot was an Indian, and its logo was the profile of an Indian warrior in a full headdress.
+Until 2002, the school's mascot was an Indian, and its logo was the profile of an Indian warrior in a full headdress.
 In 2001, amid some controversy, the school's students and Poolesville Community voted on whether to keep the mascot or to change it to a falcon.
-Although the students and community elected to keep the Indian as the mascot, at the beginning of the 2001–2002 school year, the Montgomery County Board of Education, under pressure from the Maryland Bureau of Indian Affairs, overruled the vote.
+Although the students and community elected to keep the Indian as the mascot, at the beginning of the 2001–2002 school year, the Montgomery County Board of Education, under pressure from the Maryland Bureau of Indian Affairs, overruled the vote, paying the school $80,000 to change its mascot.
 Beginning in the 2002–2003 school year, the students voted to change the school's mascot to a falcon.

-On January 24, 2022, the main office, guidance office, and bus loop were moved to the left of the original area.